mculpo/echo_ecs/README.md

 An entity is a fundamental object in the ECS architecture.
 It is essentially a container for components, representing a game object.
 Entities are lightweight and typically consist of an identifier and a collection of attached components.

+All your entity class must inherit the ECS Entity

 ### Component

 A component represents a specific aspect or attribute of an entity.
 Components are designed to be small, reusable, and self-contained, focusing on a single piece of functionality or data.
 For example, you might have components for graphics, physics, or behavior.

+All your components class must inherit the ECS Component

 ### System

 A system is responsible for processing entities and their associated components.
 Systems encapsulate the logic that operates on entities and their components.
 Each system typically focuses on a specific aspect of the game, such as rendering, collision detection, or AI behavior.

+All your systems class must inherit the ECS System

 ## ECSRegistry